 What data is available?

 The open data currently available from us is listed below.
 Over time we will be making more information available for you to re-use and share.
-If you have ideas for other data that you think would be useful to be available, do let us know by clicking on the feedback link at the bottom of the page.
+If you have ideas for other data that you think would be useful to be available, do let us know by selecting the feedback link at the bottom of the page.

 - Transparency data

-- More open data available from us
+- More data available from us

 - Data from elsewhere

-- Who can use the data?
+- Who can use the data

-- What can I do with the data?
+- What can I do with the data

 Open data for developers

 Developers can access our open data as linked data on our dedicated open data website for developers.

 We are committed to being open and transparent about how we work, our decision-making processes and the services provided.
 As part of this commitment we publish the following relevant data to increase democratic accountability and to comply with the requirements of the Local Government Transparency Code 2015.

 Anyone can use our data.
 You don't have to apply or ask for permission, but you do have to agree to the terms of the Open Government License for public sector information.